Grand jury votes to indict Daniel Penny in subway killing of Jordan Neely

 A grand jury in New York City has reportedly voted to indict Daniel Penny in connection with the killing of Jordan Neely, who was placed in a fatal chokehold on the floor of a subway car last month.

 Law enforcement sources first confirmed a grand jury’s vote to indict Mr Penny with ABC News and The New York Daily News.
-The exact charges are unclear and an indictment is expected to be unsealed at a later court date.
+An indictment formally charging Mr Penny with second-degree manslaughter is expected to be unsealed at a later court date.

-Mr Penny was initially charged with second-degree manslaughter on 12 May.
+Mr Penny was initially charged on 12 May.
 He did not enter a plea.
 He was released after posting $100,000 bail, and his next appearance is scheduled for 17 July.

-Attorneys for Mr Penny and Neely’s family did not immediately return a request for comment.
+A grand jury was impaneled late last month.

 The office of Manhattan District Attorney Alvin Bragg declined to comment to The Independent.

+“While we respect the decision of the grand jury to move this case forward to trial, it should be noted that the standard of proof in a grand jury is very low and there has been no finding of wrongdoing,” Mr Penny’s attorney Steven Raiser said in a statement shared with The Independent.
+“We’re confident that when a trial jury is tasked with weighing the evidence, they will find Daniel Penny’s actions on that train were fully justified.”

+Thomas Kenniff, who also is representing Mr Penny, said his client “saw a genuine threat and took action to protect the lives of others.”

 Witnesses stated that Neely, who was experiencing homelessness and a mental health crisis in the days and months leading up to his death, walked into the train car loudly complaining of hunger and thirst on a Manhattan F train on 1 May, yelled to passengers that he was not afraid to go to jail or die, then threw his jacket to the ground before Mr Penny grabbed him from behind and wrestled him to the ground.
+Neely did not physically attack or specifically threaten anyone on the train that day, according to law enforcement.

 Assistant District Attorney Joshua Steinglass described the events similarly in a statement in Manhattan Criminal Court on 12 May.